mondoohq/cnquery/README.md

 ## Join the community!

 Our goal is to become the API for your entire infrastructure.
-Join our [community](https://github.com/orgs/mondoohq/discussions) today and let’s grow it together!
+Join our [community](https://github.com/orgs/mondoohq/discussions) today and let's grow it together!

 ## Development